alejandro945/ice-fibonacci/README.md

 * Server:
   ![client](./assets/server_execution.png)

 To get rid of the server, we interrupt it on the command line for now.
-And, to get rid of the client you must write "exit".
+And, to get rid of the client you must write **exit**.

 ## **Authors** ✒️